ibm-cloud-docs/watsonxdata/prov_lite_plan.md

 Provisioning a Lite plan instance is use case driven.
 Depending on the following use cases, you are presented with a Console UI that include components (engines, services and storages) that are specific to the selected use case.

-* **Generative AI** : You can explore Generative AI usecases using this use case.
-The provisioned instance includes Presto, Milvus and Spark.
+* **Generative AI** : AI developers or Data engineers can explore the Generative AI use cases using this option.
+The provisioned instance includes Presto, Milvus, and Spark.
-* **High Performance BI** : You can explore BI visualization functionalities using this use case.
-The provisioned instance includes Presto C++ and Spark only.
+* **High Performance BI** : Data engineers can explore BI visualization functionalities using this option.
+The provisioned instance includes Presto (C++) and Spark.
-* **Data Engineering Workloads** : Data engineers can use the option to explore various workloads driven use cases.
-The provisioned instance includes Presto Java + and Spark only.
+* **Data Engineering Workloads** : Data engineers can explore various workload driven use cases using this option.
+The provisioned instance includes Presto (Java) and Spark.

 After provisioning the Lite plan instance, you can monitor the resource unit usage from the Billing and Usage page available in the watsonx.data console.